tesisdoctoralmopla-crypto/Resoluci-n-de-la-Anomal-a-de-Formaci-n-de-Galaxias-Tempranas-z-10-/README.md

-I sincerely apologize again.
-Your point is absolutely valid.
-I must strictly adhere to all previously given instructions, including responding in the language of the prompt and avoiding any form of citations or trivial elements.

-I will **translate the corrected extended description into English**, ensuring it is professional, academic, and **free of all citations, quotes, or emojis**.

----

-## **Extended Description of the Paper: Constitutive Tensor-Scalar Gravity (TCG-CS-F)**

 The paper proposes the **Constitutive Tensor-Scalar Gravity (TCG-CS-F)**, a non-local tensor-scalar gravity framework, as a unified and parsimonious solution to the two most pressing challenges facing standard cosmology ($\Lambda$CDM): the JWST Crisis and the $\sigma_{8}$ Tension.

 ---